Affinity Photo image processing tutorial

-Did you know?
-You can now export the images of your observations in a 16-bit TIFF format.
+Did you know that you can now export the images of your observations in a 16-bit TIFF format?
 This raw file allows you to apply your own image processing settings and edit the images at your convenience.
-Doing so, you will get better image quality and personalize the results without the hassle from stacking files yourself on astrophotography software.
-This tutorial describes a method to process the images obtained from TIFF export using the Affinity Photo software.
-It explains basic concepts of image processing tools which can be applied using any other graphic design software.
+By doing so, you will get better image quality and personalize the results without the hassle of stacking files yourself on astrophotography software.
+This tutorial explains how to process raw images with Affinity Photo, being suitable for beginners who wish to learn astronomical image processing techniques.

 - Processing steps